OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 # Set up an Office 365 developer subscription

-## What is the Office 365 Developer program?
+## What is the Microsoft Office 365 Developer Program?

 The Microsoft Office 365 Developer Program provides an Office 365 developer subscription trial as one of its benefits.
 This trial is ideal for developers who want to test Office 365 features.